igwgames/nes-starter-kit/README.md

 - Pretty fade in/out methods
 - Add music early.
 - Add contact info to title && error screen (error screen, include developer name too)?
+- Stretch: Take chr, take palettes, combine into the 4-tile tall png we know and love and/or individuals.
+- How can we map which tiles are solid vs not?
+Needs to be super obvious and user-editable...